harshitashitut/MLOps-Project/Model_Pipeline/whisper_analysis/readme.md

 4. **Multi-Modal Analysis**: The system combines transcription with LLM feedback analysis and VLM body language detection, reducing dependency on perfect transcription accuracy.

-5. **Performance Distribution**: Median WER of 22.22% demonstrates that most transcriptions meet the original 25% threshold, with high variance due to audio quality differences.

 ## Bias Analysis